 A balanced increase in inventory and a gradual decline in rates should pave the way for a measured recovery of the housing market.

-• Average Home Prices: The average median home price in America is $408,732, up 3.7% YoY.
+- Average Home Prices: The average median home price in America is $427,179, up 6% YoY.
 Home prices are continuing to rise for the 5th consecutive month.
-In the last week of December, it touched the highest YoY increase due to the limited inventory and because prices were falling faster last year.

-• Home Sales: As per November 2023 data, home sales dropped by 7.4% YoY!
-The smallest decline since June 2022.
-Active listings increased by 3.1% YoY, and new listings increased by 3%.
+- Home Sales: Home sales increased by 11.4% YoY!
+Active listings increased by 3% YoY, and new listings increased by 1.8%.

-• Average Rent Prices: Rental costs vary nationwide.
-An average tenant pays around $1,702, a 3.3% increase in November compared to an 8.4% annual growth in 2022.
+- Average Rent Prices: Rental costs vary nationwide.
+An average tenant pays around $1,748, a 3.5% increase in December.

-• Median Days on Market: The median days on the market for homes for sale was 36 days, just down by 1 day YoY.
+- Median Days on Market: The median days on the market for homes for sale was 49 days, up by 6 days YoY.

 Americans have survived the shockwaves of skyrocketing mortgage rates and rising home prices in 2023.
 Here’s what we forecast for the real estate housing market:

-• Home Sellers Will Return to the Market in 2024: While home sales were down throughout 2023, a positive shift is anticipated in 2024.
-After a five-month decline, existing home sales rebounded in November 2023, reaching 3.82 million from 3.72 million.
+- Home Sellers Will Return to the Market in 2025: While home sales were down throughout 2024, a positive shift is anticipated in 2025.
+After a five-month decline, existing home sales rebounded, reaching 400k.
 This upturn is largely due to the decrease in mortgage rates.
-NAR predicts a 15% surge in home sales next year, while Redfin and CoreLogic foresee a moderate increase.

-• Mortgage Interest Rates Will Stabilize by the 2nd Half of 2024: Mortgage rates will continue downward in 2024, providing some relief to homebuyers.
+- Mortgage Interest Rates Will Stabilize: Mortgage rates will stabilize in 2025, providing some relief to homebuyers.
 As of Dec.
 28, 30-year fixed-rate mortgage rates averaged 6.61%, down from 6.67% a week earlier.
 It has declined each week since hitting a 22-year high in late October, dropping 1.18 percentage points over the period.

-Q1 promises to be more affordable for buyers.
+Q1 promises to be more affordable for buyers and profitable for sellers.
 Despite lower rates, finding a suitable home will still be difficult.

-• Slower start: Q1 is usually slow but low inventory and relatively high mortgage rates have made it worse.
+- Slower start: Q1 is relatively better with increasing home prices and housing inventory.
 Expect low inventory until February, then a gradual ramp-up.

-• Steady sales: Home sales may rebound slightly in 2024 after last year’s dip.
+- Steady sales: Home sales will rebound in 2025 after last year’s dip.
 Also, homes will likely sell quickly, most within 25 days.

-• Price stability: Home prices are unlikely to drop due to the housing shortage.
+- Price stability: Home prices are unlikely to drop.
 In fact, expect a 2-4% nationwide increase in Q1.

 When Will the Housing Market Crash?

-You can put your worries about the housing market crashing in 2024 to rest.
-Prices won’t drop substantially in 2024, and they may even rise.
-NAR predicts a 2.6% increase in August 2024.
+You can put your worries about the housing market crashing in 2025 to rest.
+Prices won’t drop substantially in 2025, and they may even rise by more than 5%-8%.

 The evidence suggests that markets will not crash due to increasing home prices and affordability limits.